 I can’t overstate the gift that friends have been in my life.
-It’s not that I didn’t appreciate or value friendships in the past it’s just more of me coming to an understanding deep in my soul that I would not/will not make it without friends.
+It’s not that I didn’t appreciate or value friendships in the past, it’s more of me coming to an understanding that I will not make it without friends.
 Read that sentence again.
 I mean it.

 To that end, here are five truths concerning a portrait of friendship I wanted to pass on.
 These are taken from the letter of Philippians (in the New Testament of the Bible), specifically in chapter 1, verses 3-11 as Charles Stone recounts in his book, “Every Pastor’s First 180 Days: How to Start and Stay Strong in a New Church Job.”

 - A good friend will remember the best about you.